carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 > In this example, we have downloaded the genome in `fasta` format.
 However, we can
 >  use the `--format` or `-F` flags to get any other format of interest.
 >  For example, the `gbk` format files (which contain information about the
->  coding sequences, their locus, the name of the protein and the full
+>  coding sequences, their locus, the name of the protein, and the full
 >  nucleotide sequence of the assembly, and are useful for annotation double-checking)
 >  can be downloaded by specifying our queries with `--format genbank`.
 {: .callout}

 > ## Exercise 1: Searching for desired strains
 >  Until now we have downloaded only specific strains that we were looking for.
 Write a command that would tell you which genomes are
->  available for all the *Streptococcus* genus.
+>  available for all the *Streptococcus* genera.
 >
 > **Bonus**: Make a file with the output of your search.
 >